 If you make changes and then close the document or program, any changes that were made earlier cannot be undone.

 In some programs, you can also undo actions that are not related to text.
-For example, in most Internet browsers, you can press Ctrl+Shift+T to undo any browser tab you close.
-Pressing it more than once allows you to undo more than one closed tabs.
+For example, in most Internet browsers, press Ctrl+Shift+T to undo any browser tab you close.
+Pressing it more than once lets you undo more than one closed tabs.

 What is the keyboard shortcut for undo?